klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 The bandwidth between these 13 chiplets is much higher than between the MI250X chiplets, enabling the whole package to function as a single GPU.

-The MI300A will be used as the basis of the El Capitan exascale supercomputer installed at Lawrence Livermore National Laboratory in the USA.
+The MI300A is used as the basis of the El Capitan exascale supercomputer installed at Lawrence Livermore National Laboratory in the USA.
 The basic design of the node is shown in the following picture: